DeltaAnalytics/machine_learning_for_good/README.md

 Our teachers
 -----

-[Delta Teaching Fellows](http://www.deltanalytics.org/delta-teaching-fellows.html) are all data professionals working in the Bay Area.
+[Delta Teaching Fellows](http://www.deltanalytics.org/delta-teaching-fellows.html) are all data professionals working in the San Francisco Bay Area.
 All of our time is donated for free to build out a curriculum that makes machine learning tools and knowledge more accessible to communities around the world.
 You can learn more about our team [here](http://www.deltanalytics.org/delta-teaching-fellows.html).

-Modules:
+Modules
 ----

 0) [Introduction](module_0_introduction/README.md)